 Take a moment to consider your configuration and the settings tab.

-2) Click the big blue "Easy Update" button.
+2) Click the big blue "Easy Update" button, and then "Yes" or "Always" on the popup.

 a screenshot showing the easy update button

-Wait until it completes.
 (It's updating Very Vanilla MQ and any of its scripts or plugins you have watched on RedGuides, your licensed resources, and scripts recommended by staff.
-If you're watching thousands of resources, your first run will take a long time.)
+You can customize this if you like.)

 Add more MQ Scripts

-To add more MacroQuest scripts, "watch" them on RedGuides, and then run the Easy Update button again.
+To add more MacroQuest scripts, "watch" resources on RedGuides, and then run the Easy Update button again.

 a screenshot showing the watch button on a resource page